 A. Criteria for Admission as Member:

-Those seeking Member status must have earned a thesis-based Master's degree in Entomology, Biology, Zoology, or Ecology and have one additional year of experience in forensic entomology after completing an earned thesis-based Master's degree prior to submitting their application to the ABFE.
+Those seeking Member status must have earned a thesis-based M.S. degree in Entomology, Biology, Zoology, or Ecology and have one additional year of experience in forensic entomology after completing an earned thesis-based M.S. degree prior to submitting their application to the ABFE.
 Individuals that have earned a B.S. and are currently pursuing a Ph.D. in a previously listed discipline must have been active within their Ph.D. program for a minimum of three years.
-For these individuals, failure to complete a Ph.D. or earn a thesis–based Master's degree will have their membership within the ABFE nullified.
+For these individuals, failure to complete a Ph.D. or earn a thesis–based M.S. degree will have their membership within the ABFE nullified.

 Possess at least three years of professional experience that involves the practice of medico-legal forensic entomology casework.
-This experience must be casework containing associated agency contact information, and signed by the applicant.
+This experience must be casework containing associated agency contact information and signed by the applicant.

 Possess a minimum of one peer reviewed publication on a subject germane to the field of forensic entomology (senior authorship is not required).

-Provide at least three professional presentations to convey research or general education on the subject of forensic entomology at independently-hosted meetings, workshops, or symposia.
+Provide at least three professional presentations to convey research or general education on the subject of forensic entomology at independently hosted meetings, workshops, or symposia.

 At the time of application, the applicant must submit copies of three case reports prepared by the applicant for review by the Executive Committee of the ABFE.
-The three medico-legal casework examples acceptable as submission for initial certification for Member status must consist of collected entomological evidence from criminal investigations associated with human death, abuse or neglect.
+The three medico-legal casework examples acceptable as submission for initial certification for Member status must consist of collected entomological evidence from criminal investigations associated with human or other vertebrate death, abuse, or neglect.
 All submitted casework must come from the previous five-year period.

 B. Criteria for Promotion to Diplomate: